smythp/intro-command-line/sections/getting-to-the-command-line.md

 ### Windows

-We won't be using Windows's own, non-UNIX version of the command line.
+We won't be using Windows's own non-UNIX version of the command line.
 Follow these steps to install Git Bash, which we will use in this session:

 1\.
 Download [Git for Windows](https://git-for-windows.github.io/) and install it.
 You'll be asked a bunch of questions but the defaults are fine.
 2\.
 Click the Windows button on the bottom left of your desktop (or hit the Windows button on your keyboard).